DhruvinXDev/DhruvinXDev/README.md

 ### 🏆 Achievements:
-- Successfully built and deployed IoT-based systems for home automation.
+- Successfully built  IoT-based systems for home automation and Electronic Voting Machine.
-- Contributed to multiple open-source projects focused on healthcare solutions.
 - Actively participated in competitive coding challenges on platforms like Hackerrank and LeetCode.
-- Completed a Smart Home Automation project using ESP32.
+- Completed a Smart Home Automation and Electronic Voting Machine project using ESP32.
+- Thrilled to share that I secured 3rd position in the C Language Hackathon at my university!
+Grateful for the recognition and a cash prize of ₹5000.
+A proud moment and a great motivation to keep coding!

 ---

 ### 🛠️ Current Projects:
 - **Personal Growth** : Currently focused on improving my skills and knowledge in various technology domains.
-- **Open Source Contributions** : Actively contributing to community-driven projects.

 ---

 ### 💡 Fun Projects & Experiments:
 - **Smart Home Automation**: Successfully implemented a project integrating IoT sensors and ESP32 to create an automated home ecosystem.
-- Weather Monitoring Dashboard using ESP32 and real-time data.
+- **Electronic Voting Machine**: Successfully implemented a project integrating RFID , Button and ESP32 to create an Dashbord of voting machine and real time data.
 - Portfolio Website showcasing skills and projects with responsive design.
-- AI Chatbots experiments to provide an interactive Q&A experience.

 ---

-Feel free to connect, collaborate, or follow my journey as I innovate and learn! 🚀
+Feel free to connect, or follow my journey as I innovate and learn! 🚀